TechFactoryHU/OBSMidiRemote/README.md

 #### Requirements

-Microsoft [.NET Framework 4.5.2] or higher, Microsoft [Visual C++ 2015 Redistributable] (x86) and [OBS Websocket plugin]
+Microsoft [.NET Framework 4.5.2] or higher, Microsoft [Visual C++ 2015 Redistributable] (x86) and [OBS Websocket plugin] 4.5.0 or higher

 #### Download

-You can download the latest reelase from [release page].
+You can download the latest release from [release page].

 #### Development